nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Adding a class: `add class`
 Allows you to add a new class with a name, date and time.

 Firstly, type `add` in the command line as seen below, followed by the category type which is the class.
 Afterwards, key in the description of the class as well as its start and end date and time.
-Press `Enter` to execute it.
+Press 'Enter' to execute it.

 ![addclass1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/addclass1.png)